jason-vega/DigitClassifier/README.md

 # Digit Classifier
 A scalable Java neural network featuring the stochastic gradient descent algorithm to recognize digits in the MNIST data set.
-The default neural network in *Train.java* has the following hyperparameters, which can be altered (as shown in the sections below):
+The default neural network in *Train.java* has the following hyperparameters, most of which can be easily altered (as shown in the sections below):
 * Layers: 784-100-10
 * Mini-batch size: 10
-* Learning rate: 0.5
+* Learning rate: 0.1
-* Epochs: 30
+* Epochs: 60
 * Cost function: Cross-Entropy
 * Activation function: Sigmoid
+* Regularization: L2
+* Regularization parameter: 6

-The default neural network yielded a maximum test accuracy rate of 97.06% on the 27th epoch when trained and tested on the entire MNIST data set.
+The default neural network yielded a maximum test accuracy rate of 98.06% on the 53rd epoch when trained and tested on the entire MNIST data set.
 ## Prerequisites
 You will need to download the MNIST data set from [Yann LeCun's website](http://yann.lecun.com/exdb/mnist/index.html).
 Download all four files and save them into a directory of your choice.
 Next, you will need to uncompress each of these files.
 You can do this using the gzip command:
 ```